riccardo-larosa/TensorFlow-Tutorials/README.md

 Now you can switch to the new environment by running the following (on Linux):

     source activate tf

+### Environment: Virtualenv

+If instead of Anaconda you decide to use virtualenv, follow the directions on [tensorsflow web site](https://www.tensorflow.org/install/install_mac).

+    virtualenv --system-site-packages -p python3 targetDirectory # for Python 3.n

+Before you activate the virtualenv make sure you have create a directory

+    ~/matplotlib

+and create a file `matplotlibrc` that contains `backend: TkAgg`

+After you activate the virtualenv (e.g.: tensorflow), you need to add it to the jupyter notebook kernel

+    pip install ipykernel
+    python -m ipykernel install --user --name=tensorflow-venv-name

 ### Required Packages